-Students with a contemporary formal diagnosis of relevant disabilities, who request extra time in examinations and who have the support of the appropriate Board of Studies, will normally be permitted up to 25% extra time on the standard time allowed on any closed University examination of up to three hours' duration and for open assessments of up to 48 hours duration.
-The recommendation to the Standing Committee on Assessment, on behalf of the Board of Studies, should be submitted to the Examinations Office supported by a Student Support Plan.
-Applications relating to students following combined programmes should come from the Combined Board of Studies.
+The recommendation for extra time allowance to the Standing Committee on Assessment, on behalf of the Board of Studies, should be submitted to the Examinations Office supported by a Student Support Plan.
+Applications relating to students following combined programmes should come from the Board of Studies of the Department in which the Programme Leader is based.
 Where it is considered that an exceptional case exists for extra time beyond these limits, Boards of Studies must make a specific recommendation for each paper based on quantitative assessments of the amount and intensity of reading and writing involved in the particular paper, together with various contributing factors (e.g. the candidate's writing speed), and demonstrating compatibility with the learning outcomes being assessed.
 Boards may wish to consider alternative assessments that may be appropriate for individual students as an alternative to extra time.